misaleh/CMSIS-DSP-PULPino/README.md

 To use DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h

-The library is already configured and integrated in the CMake of PULPino in this [fork](https://github.com/misaleh/pulpino).
+The library is already configured and integrated in the CMake files of PULPino in this [fork](https://github.com/misaleh/pulpino).

-For example after configuring pulpino itself and installing tools required, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.
+For example, after configuring pulpino itself and installing tools required, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.

 	make Benchmark_BasicMathFunctions1.vsim

+Note that some `Transform Fucntion` benchmarks needs more memory than the default (512kb instead of 32kb).

+To increase memory size, three files should be changed:

+* `rtl/core_region.sv`, where parameter `DATA_RAM_SIZE` changes the size of the RAM.

+* `sw/ref/link.common.ld`, the `dataram` size  and `stack` start address need to be changed in the linker script.

+* `sw/utils/s19toslm.py`, which translates the compiler output to the format the testbench reads, `tcdm_bank_size` needs to be changed.

 ***Directory Structure:***